 The following IPP options are available:

-For any student not paying the full amount due on his or her billing statement and who has not signed up through the IUP EasyPay, the Office of the Bursar will assume the student has chosen the IPP and will automatically enroll them in
+For any student not paying the full amount due on his or her billing statement and who has not signed up through the IUP EasyPay, the Office of Student Billing will assume the student has chosen the IPP and will automatically enroll them in

 A late payment fee of $30 will be assessed on each monthly payment received five days after the due date, with a maximum of $120 per semester.
 Your financial aid cannot replace your installment payment unless it covers your IPP account in full.

-If a student receives financial aid that will reduce or pay off the IPP, it is the student’s responsibility to contact the Office of the Bursar in Clark Hall and provide a copy of proof of aid.
+If a student receives financial aid that will reduce or pay off the IPP, it is the student’s responsibility to contact the Office of Student Billing in Clark Hall and provide a copy of proof of aid.

-The Bursar’s office reserves the right to place a financial hold on any student’s account with no payments or an outstanding balance on the account.
+The Student Billing Office reserves the right to place a financial hold on any student’s account with no payments or an outstanding balance on the account.
 All balances need to be paid in full before the end of the semester.
 The financial hold prevents students

 from registering and requesting transcripts.